nikhilarokkam/nikhilarokkam/README.md

 <!--Profile Views-->
 <!--![](https://komarev.com/ghpvc/?username=nikhilarokkam&abbreviated=true)-->

-I am a Full Stack Developer currently leading the Tech at Web Around Technologies, with a focus on building high-performance websites and solutions.
+I am a Web Developer currently leading the Tech at Web Around Technologies, with a focus on building high-performance websites and solutions.
 I have a passion for problem-solving and pioneering first-principle thinking, driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in JavaScript, Python, PHP, Laravel, MySQL, Node.js, React etc. I've worked across various tech stacks, leading development efforts from the front-end to back-end, and building scalable products from scratch while focusing on speed, accessibility, and user experience.

 I'm an explorer of new tech, an avid learner, and a problem-solver at heart.
 When I'm not in code, you'll find me watching tech-related YouTube videos, fueling my curiosity.